What is Stainless Steel?

 - Forging also can create a higher strength to weight ratio.
 By improving the mechanical properties of stainless steel, forging stainless steel will better your overall part.

 As closed die forging specialists in China, CFS Forge has the ability to produce the highest quality stainless steel forgings in good prices.
 We could customize stainless steel forgings in range of 0.05kg-30kg.

 Our Value Added Services for Stainless Steel Forging

 After forging, stainless steel products are always in rough shapes, to reach final shape, further machining operation is needed.
-Fly Company is also equipped with a series of machining facilities, in this way, we can provide machining service as well.
+CFS Company is also equipped with a series of machining facilities, in this way, we can provide machining service as well.
 As the fluidity of stainless steel is worse than other steels, so both forging & machining difficulties are larger.

 - Shot blasting: The most common surface treatment method for stainless steel forgings.
 Shot blasting is treated when there is no special requirement on stainless steel forged parts.